-Less invasive approaches have transformed surgery in many medical fields.
-Smaller incisions translate to less blood loss, less post-operative discomfort, shorter hospital stays, quicker recovery, and a generally more rapid return to normal activities.
+Less invasive surgical techniques have transformed surgery in many fields, including cardiothoracic surgery.
+Smaller incisions mean less blood loss, less discomfort, a shorter hospital stay, and a faster recovery.

-- Mini-sternotomy or partial sternotomy: Many procedures, such as aortic valve replacement, mitral valve repair/replacement, and aneurysm repair can be performed through a small incision and partial sternotomy without opening the entire breastbone.
+Mini-sternotomy or partial sternotomy: Many procedures, such as aortic valve replacement, mitral valve repair/replacement, and aneurysm repair can be performed through a small incision and partial sternotomy.
+This is an alternative to traditional, “open-heart” surgery.

-- Endovascular stent-graft placement for aortic aneurysms (TEVAR and EVAR): For patients with the appropriate anatomy, we offer endovascular stent grafting for aneurysm repair.
-Surgeons thread a catheter into the aorta through a blood vessel in the patient's groin.
-A stent is guided through the catheter and placed at the site of the aneurysm, where it opens up and acts as a scaffold to support the walls of the aorta.
-Because of our experience in this area, Weill Cornell was chosen as one of only two centers in the New York metropolitan area to use a new FDA-approved device which allows for more rapid recovery and an earlier return to normal daily activities in select patients.
+The surgeon threads a catheter into the aorta through a blood vessel in the patient's groin.
+A stent (metal or plastic tube) is guided through the catheter and placed at the site of the aneurysm, where it opens up and acts as a scaffold to support the walls of the aorta.

-- Robotic mitral valve surgery: The mitral valve can be repaired or replaced with the assistance of a robotic system.
-This allows for a totally percutaneous procedure without the need for an incision through the sternum.
+Robotic mitral valve surgery: The mitral valve can be repaired or replaced with the assistance of a robotic system.
+This procedure is done through a small incision in the skin